Module ngx_http_proxy_module

 Enables or disables buffering of responses from the proxied server.

-When buffering is enabled, nginx receives a response from the proxied server as soon as possible, saving it into buffers set by the proxy_buffer_size and proxy_buffers directives.
-If the whole response does not fit into memory, part of it can be saved to a temporary file on disk.
-Writes to temporary files are controlled by the proxy_max_temp_file_size and proxy_temp_file_write_size directives.
+When buffering is enabled, nginx receives a response from the proxied server as soon as possible, saving it into the buffers set by the proxy_buffer_size and proxy_buffers directives.
+If the whole response does not fit into memory, a part of it can be saved to a temporary file on the disk.
+Writing to temporary files is controlled by the proxy_max_temp_file_size and proxy_temp_file_write_size directives.

 proxy_buffers 8 4k|8k;